dfinity/repositories-open-to-contributions/README.md

 sdk
 ```

 To unlock a repository, you should create a [Pull Request](https://github.com/dfinity/repositories-open-to-contributions/compare) where you add the name in alphabetical order.
+Be sure to commit this directly to the repository, a PR from a forked repository will not work.